gt-cs3220/gt-cs3220.github.io/project4.md

 exp are not all 1)
 2. integer 0. (i.e., only when both exp and frc are 0).
+3. for this assignment, only positive numbers are the scope of the assignment.
+4. sub-normal, infinite are the outside of the scope.

 Please be aware of that exp field has a bias and fraction has a hidden value 1.